 UN AGUJERO EN MI JARDÍN

-To shed our human skin and cross the room through a tunnel made of mycelium skin.
+The proposal is to shed our human skin and cross the room through a tunnel made of mycelium skin.
 The mycelium weaves a non-visible network, underneath the garden, generating symbiotic relationships between fungi, trees, plants, insects, bacteria .....
 The installation proposes a material, light and sound experience made of invisible processes, of growths and transformations...
-The mycelium skin sounds when it dries, contracts, when it receives water, begins to expand again,a delicate but immense network that connects life in natural ecosystems.
+The mycelium skin sounds when it dries, contracts, when it receives water, begins to expand again, a delicate but immense network that connects life in natural ecosystems.

 The installation integrates a sound composition with field recordings captured with geophones in the substratum of the Amsterdamse Bos, an artificial forest on the outskirts of Amsterdam.
 This subacoustic world emerges in the room through the vibration of the floor and the oculus, turning the piece into a listening space where sound invites to perceive with the whole body what normally remains out of hearing